tonybaloney/pycharm-security/doc/github.md

 # GitHub Action

-The PyCharm Security plugin is available as a CI/CD workflow for GitHub Actions.
+The PyCharm Security plugin is available as a CI/CD workflow for GitHub Actions on the [GitHub Marketplace](https://github.com/marketplace/actions/pycharm-python-security-scanner).

 ## Example